learnbin.net nav logo

 β is the cumulative formation constant or overall formation constant.

-If the formation is a single-step process, β = K. if the formation is a multiple-step process, β can be found by multiplying the formation constants of each step.
+If the formation is a single-step process, β = K. If the formation is a multiple-step process, β can be found by multiplying the formation constants of each step.

 After adding the auxiliary complexing agent, metal ions will form a complex with it.
 Therefore, there is only a fraction of free metal ions in the solution.
 If the formation is a two-step process, metal ions are in the form of M, ML, and ML2.